 Once the family residence of the Macmillan publishing family and host to authors such as Henry James and Thomas Hardy, 21 Tooting Bec Road is now home to the Centre for Catholic Formation.
 The CCF, as it is known, is an agency of the Archdiocese of Southwark and serves the parishes and people of the diocese in the work of sharing and learning the Faith.
 This is achieved, mainly, through study days, talks, parish based training and courses.
 The director and advisers are on hand for the parishes of the three episcopal areas of the diocese and other members of staff are always ready to lend their wisdom and talents to supporting the Church's mission.

 On the occasion of the Centre's 40th anniversary a fascinating history was produced.
-An updated summary of the Centre's history will be made available during next year's 50th anniversary year.
+An updated summary of the Centre's history will shortly be made available following our 50th anniversary.